GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/parameter_documentation/features/oceanic_plate.md

 Oceanic plate
 ==========

-The oceanic plate feature in GWB allows for the definition of a tectonic plate which is a area feature {ref}`part:user_manual:chap:concepts:sec:area_features`, defined between a `min depth` and `max depth`.
+The oceanic plate feature in GWB allows for the definition of a tectonic plate which is an area feature {ref}`part:user_manual:chap:concepts:sec:area_features`, defined between a `min depth` and `max depth`.

 ## Geometry
 The surface extent of the oceanic plate is defined by the `coordinates` parameter, which takes a list of 2D points (Cartesian x-y or spherical latitude-longitude) to form a closed polygon.